stevegrunwell/php-namespaces/slides/reference-namespaces-directly.md

 Note:

-The first way to use namespaces is to use the fully-qualified class name.
+If we're referencing something in a totally different namespace, we can do so by using the **fully-qualified class name**, starting with a leading backslash.

-Here, we're calling the Uuid::uuid4() method from the Ramsey\Uuid package.
-Note the leading backslash — that tells PHP this is relative to the global namespace.
+Here, we're using the Parser class that lives in the Some\Library namespace.

-It works, but it's kind of ugly, especially if the package namespace was longer.

-**fully-qualified** name